scalyr/dataset-go/README.md

   subgraph DataSetExporter
-    Publisher[Publishes events into topic based on group_by] convLogs --> Publisher --propagates errors so that new data are rejected--> convLogs convTraces --> Publisher --propagates errors so that new data are rejected--> convTraces
+    Publisher[Publishes events into topic based on group_by] convLogs --DataSetClient.AddEvents--> Publisher --propagates errors so that new data are rejected--> convLogs convTraces --DataSetClient.AddEvents--> Publisher --propagates errors so that new data are rejected--> convTraces

-    subgraph "DataSet Go library"
+    subgraph "DataSet Go - Library"
       PubSubEvents[Pub/Sub for events - topic based on group_by]
       EventsConsumer[consumes events, stores them in buffers, publishes buffer in topic based on group_by] PubSubBuffers[Pub/Sub for buffers - topic based on group_by]